Why Your Child Shuts Down When Learning

 When my own child shuts down while he should be doing homework, I’ll simply state a request.
 Then, I’ll wait patiently nearby – in the same room such as about two or more meters away.
 He finds my presence annoying after a minute or two, so I’ll move off.
 I then come back in about five minutes and simply repeat myself with a deadpan face.
 He can’t tell if I’m annoyed or not.
 I betray nothing.
 After a minute or so of standing again in the same room with him, more often than not, I’ll get an “Ok, ok, I’m doing it”, but he won’t move.
 So, I need to stay in the room until he physically starts moving.
 It means I usually follow him out of the room.

 This may not work for you, but it’s building my patience and slowly prizing him open from these shut down modes.
 What I’m using with my son here is a consistent approach.

-Consider, too rather than relying on verbal prompts to your child about what they need to do, utilize to-do charts, agendas, post it notes, calendars, and timers as extra strategies.
+Consider too, rather than relying completely on verbal prompts to your child about what they need to do, utilize to-do charts, agendas, post it notes, calendars, and timers as extra strategies.

 Build Coping Skills